 Wow, oh wow, is this ever true!
 Now I am trying to implement the strategy of identifying these old storylines and noticing how this negative reactivity impacts my current situations.
 The goal is to decide if the old story is helpful or not and how I can look at the current situation differently.

 We tend to ‘practice' our emotions because we are used to getting caught up in ‘reactive' emotions.
-Memories of the past flood our mind and merge with the present, intensifying our feelings.
+Memories of the past flood our minds and merge with the present, intensifying our feelings.
 In hindsight, we are often able to consider other ways we could have responded.